 Earlier in 2003 when LinkedIn came into existence there were not as many as 20 or so names.
-Now, as you login you would be seeing names some familiar to you and some not.
-Even you do get an intimation in your mail box with regard to any work anniversaries, tenth job, endorsements and so on.
+Now, as you log in, you would be seeing names some familiar to you and some not.
+Even you do get an intimation in your mailbox concerning any work anniversaries, tenth job, endorsements and so on.

-To people who are looking to expand their career should pay heed to the tips given to review the usage of LinkedIn.
+People who are looking to expand their careers should pay heed to the tips given to review the usage of LinkedIn.
 Believe it or not, more than 90% of talent managers are always on the lookout for quality candidates for which social professional networks is their main priority sourcing out their hires.

 LinkedIn Job Search Tips to Get You the Job Faster:

 All selfie lovers will be happy to note that updating their profiles often do make recruiters turn their attention.
 Linked data has revealed that people who change their profiles do get noticed.

 So what are you waiting for takeout your smartphones and capture that perfect angle of your solo shot?
 But be sure that you are well-groomed and well dressed!

 Most of the time we usually fill up half information to get subscribed.
 But do you know that there is a status bar indicating whether it is 70% or 30% complete?
 In case a recruiter reviews your profile with half the information they will not be aware of your skills, what you had been working as and what others think about you.

 Hiring managers always review the education sector of your profile.
 Hence complete all the fields in it.
 So, login and update every single section as much as you can to see that it reaches 100%.

 3. Indicating non-work deeds: